Instruction-Following Agents with Multimodal Transformer: Ablation Study

 \section{Ablation Study}

-\p{Instructions are more effective with joint vision-language model.} Table~\ref{tab:lang_ablation} shows models trained with and without instructions, on 10 RLBench tasks from~\citet{guhur2022instruction,liu2022autolambda}.
+\p{Instructions are more effective with multimodal models.} Table~\ref{tab:lang_ablation} shows models trained with and without instructions, on 10 RLBench tasks from~\citet{guhur2022instruction,liu2022autolambda}.
 While using instructions improves the performance of all methods, they are most effective with \ours.
 This is not surprising, as the CLIP language encoder in HiveFormer was not pre-trained on large text corpora.
 One can pair CLIP with a large language model such as BERT, but doing so can often hurt performance~\citep{guhur2022instruction} due to the language representations not being aligned with the visual representations.
-On the other hand, \ours shows the strongest performance due to using the M3AE encoder, which was jointly pre-trained on both image-text and text-only data.
+On the other hand, \ours shows the strongest performance due to using the M3AE encoder, which was trained on both image-text and text-only data.

 \p{Detailed instructions require language understanding.} In Table~\ref{tab:human_inst_result}, we also evaluate the methods on longer and more detailed instructions, which include step-by-step instructions specific to the task (see Table~\ref{tab:human_inst_example} for examples).
 The detailed instructions are automatically generated using a template that contains more details than the default instruction template from RLBench (``Default'').
 Each ``Tuned Short Instruction'' has maximum token length 77 (to be compatible with CLIP's language encoder), while each ``Tuned Long Instruction'' can have up to 256 tokens (to be compatible with \ours).